Autodesk Civil 3D 2025 | Get Prices & Buy Civil 3D Software

 — Charles D’Errico, IT Systems Analyst, Thomas & Hutton

-A separate installation or subscription to another Autodesk product may be required.
+A separate install or subscription to another Autodesk product may be required.

-Use Grading Optimisation to automate time-consuming grading tasks, explore alternatives to find optimal solutions and return to Civil 3D to complete the detailed design. (video: 1:59 min.)
+Use Grading Optimization to automate time-consuming grading tasks, explore alternatives to find optimal solutions, and return to Civil 3D to complete the detailed design. (video: 1:59 min.)

-Effectively visualise and analyse geotechnical data (US site), then easily utilise that data directly in your Civil 3D design model.
+Effectively visualize and analyze geotechnical data (US Site), then easily utilize that data directly in your Civil 3D design model.

 Import base and rover survey data and convert it to coordinate geometry points in a Civil 3D drawing.